 All persons on college property, including students, faculty, staff and visitors, are subject to the same laws and regulations.
-When Public Safety officers issue citations, utilize arrest warrants or make on-view arrests, all procedures appropriate to the Pennsylvania Crimes code will be followed.
+When DPS officers issue citations, utilize arrest warrants or make on-view arrests, all procedures appropriate to the Pennsylvania Crimes code will be followed.
 Incidents on campus involving students may also be referred through the Student Conduct system.

-When should I contact the Department of Public Safety and why?
+When should I contact DPS and why?

-Public Safety officers are on duty 24 hours a day, 365 days a year and should be contacted to report any suspicious or criminal activity.
+DPS officers are on duty 24 hours a day, 365 days a year and should be contacted to report any suspicious or criminal activity.
 They must also be notified of any emergencies occurring on campus.
-Questions regarding motor vehicle regulations or laws, parking issues or traffic control needs should be directed to the Public Safety.
+Questions regarding motor vehicle regulations or laws, parking issues or traffic control needs should be directed to Public Safety.